AlternateNicko/Npp-Transpiled-Language/README.md

 ___
 # Setup
 ___
-The setup is simple, you can open up NppIDE.py for a quicker coding, or NppIDE.html for a detailed IDE, both simple notebook like IDE (doesn't execute), then after writing the code, save it as .npp, or .nxx, a file extension for Npp then at npp_interactive_shell, type
+The setup is simple, you can open up NppIDE.py for a quicker coding, or NppIDE.html for a detailed IDE, both simple notebook like IDE (doesn't execute), then after writing the code, save it as .npp, or .nxx, a file extension for Nlang then at npp_interactive_shell, type
 `N++ your_file.npp`
-to setup Npp, you have to first make a .py python program outside of the directory where Npp is stored. then write this code
+to setup Nlang, you have to first make a .py python program outside of the directory where Nlang (NPP) is stored. then write this code
 ```python
 from Npp.npp import NPP